hacksparrow/apoc/README.md

 **plugin(phase, function)**

-phase refers to the phase - pre / post
-The plugin function receives the following arguments `inline query | acf file [,variables] [,context]`
+phase refers to the phase - preprocess / postprocess / result The plugin function receives the following arguments `inline query | acf file [,variables] [,context]`

 It must return a string which might be the modified `inline query or acf file`